Hogshead: Varieties and standardisation

-The Oxford English Dictionary (OED) notes that the hogshead was first standardized by an act of Parliament in 1423, though the standards continued to vary by locality and content.
+The Oxford English Dictionary (OED) notes that the hogshead was first standardized by an act of Parliament (2 Hen.
+6. c.
+14) in 1423, though the standards continued to vary by locality and content.
 For example, the OED cites an 1897 edition of Whitaker's Almanack, which specified the gallons of wine in a hogshead varying most particularly across fortified wines: claret/Madeira 46 impgal, port 57 impgal, sherry 54 impgal.
 The American Heritage Dictionary claims that a hogshead can consist of anything from (presumably) 62.5 to 140 USgal.
 A hogshead of Madeira wine was approximately equal to 45–48 gallons (0.205–0.218 m3).
-A hogshead of brandy was approximately equal to 56–61 gallons (0.255–0.277) m3.
+A hogshead of brandy was approximately equal to 56–61 gallons (0.255–0.277 m3).